Forest inventory: Timber cruise

 Example of hardware equipment for forest inventories: GPS and laser rangefinder for mapping connected to a field rugged computer.

 A timber cruise is a sample measurement of a stand used to estimate the amount of standing timber that the forest contains.
 These measurements are collected at sample locations called plots, quadrants, or strips.
 Each of these individual sample areas is one observation in a series of observations called a sample.
 These sample areas are generally laid out in some random fashion usually in the form of a line plot survey.
 Depending on the size of the plot and the number of plots measured, the data gathered from these plots can then be manipulated to achieve varying levels of certainty for an estimate that can be applied to the entire timber stand.
 This estimate of stand conditions, species composition, volume and other measured attributes of a forest system can then be used for various purposes.
-For example, in British Columbia the sale of Crown timber is a business proposition and both the buyer and the Ministry of Forests and Range (seller) must know the quantity and the quality of timber being sold.
+For example, in British Columbia the sale of Crown timber is a business proposition and the buyer, Ministry of Forests, and Range (seller) must know the quantity and the quality of timber being sold.
 Generally a timber cruise includes measurements or estimates of timber volume by forest product sort (and sometimes grade), log defect, and log lengths, whether the estimates are made in the field or using computer software.